TomasBoda/abm-sheets-web/docs/research-paper.md

 ## About

-This document describes the research methodology used during the inital user study, planning, development and the evaluation study of the ABM Sheets research project and analyses the results gathered from the conducted studies.
+This document outlines the research methodology applied during the inital user study, planning, development and the evaluation study of the ABM Sheets research project and presents an analysis of the results gathered through these studies.

 ## Introduction